ignatandrei/NETCoreBlockly/README.md

 ## For authentication

-See links 22 for JWT and 31 for Auth0
+See links 22 for JWT and 31 for Auth0  from https://netcoreblockly.herokuapp.com/

 ## Step 4: